If I work, will I be making minimum wage?

 The Fair Labor Standards Act establishes an hourly minimum wage for the U.S. workforce.
 When the Act was passed in 1938, the minimum wage was twenty-five cents per hour.
 Currently, the minimum wage is $7.25 per hour.
 If you′re under age twenty, you may be paid $4.25 per hour for the first three months, as a training wage for new employees.

-Here′s how the minimum wage has changed over the years:
+Here′s how the federal minimum wage has changed over the years:

 - 1950 $0.75